Alps' Roads Special - Doylestown Road Meet

 Doylestown Road Meet, December 8, 2012

 The US 202 Parkway opened on December 3, so danged if I wasn't hosting a meet as soon as possible thereafter.
 I headed out for a leisurely morning stroll with Doug Kerr on I-80 to US 206, out on US 46 to Hackettstown, then down Warren CR 629 and 645 for some bridge and ruins exploration.
-We picked up old NJ 31 into Glen Gardner, then back down CR 632 and 643 to NJ 173.
-From Main St. in Bloomsbury, we went back up CR 579 to NJ 173, CR 639 and CR 627 to historic Fineville and across the Riegelsville Bridge to Pennsylvania.
-We looped out PA 611 to PA 212, PA 412, and back to PA 611, then cut over to PA 32 to check out the Lumberville-Rock Raven Bridge and the Delaware Canal.
+We picked up old NJ 31 into Glen Gardner, then back down CR 632 and CR 643 to NJ 173.
+From Main St. in Bloomsbury, we went back up CR 579 to NJ 173, CR 639 and CR 627 to the Mt.
+Joy Rd.
+Bridge, historic Finesville, and across the Riegelsville Bridge to Pennsylvania.
+We looped out PA 611 to PA 212, PA 412, and back to PA 611, then cut over to PA 32 to check out the Lumberville-Raven Rock Bridge and the Delaware Canal.
 We came back west on Fleecy Dale Rd. and some other local roads to the meet at Jamison Pour House on PA 263, where we were greeted by this jolly fellow:

 Sadly, Santa did not join us for lunch or to reassure us that we had all been good boys and girls, but he did have a special surprise for us as we took our meet photo at the restaurant: